 I made a small estimate; five pods produced 25 young seeds, weighing about 20g, roughly two tablespoons or a 1/4 cup.
-So, to begin testing yourself, you’d need 30-40 young pods every week.
-I wouldn’t give you the time of day for old broad beans.
+So, to begin testing yourself, you would need 30 - 40 every week.
+I would not give you the time of day for old broad beans.

-In fact, the pods of young broad beans have even more dopamine; they you wouldn't have to shell them.
+In fact, the pods of young broad beans have even more dopamine; then you wouldnnot have to shell them.

 Planted directly in the ground we had difficulty persuading them to germinate, but kept moist in a warm dark place between sheets of newspaper, they sprouted very quickly.